RichardJJG/docs/docs/eventing/samples/ping-source/index.md

   - ../cronjob-source
 ---

-This example shows how to configure PingSource as an event source targeting a Knative Service.
+This topic explains event-driven architecture in terms of producers and consumers and, to that end, shows how to configure PingSource as an event source targeting a Knative Service.

 ## Before you begin

 1. Set up [Knative Serving](../../../serving).
 1. Set up [Knative Eventing](../../../eventing).

+## Overview

+In event-driven architecture the most straightforward use case is a producer creating an event and a consumer acting on that event.

+### Producers

+Producers create events.
+Using GitHub as an example, the producer is the GitHub webhook that sends information when a pull request is created.
+Essentially, you ask the producer for events that they are capable of sending and you tell the producer where to send those events.

+Producers send the event data per specifications that make it easy for consumers to handle it.
+Knative uses the CloudEvents specifications by default.
+For more information, see the [Cloud Events](https://cloudevents.io/) website.

+### Consumers

+Consumers consume the data that producers create.
+Consumers are usually functions.

+In the GitHub example above, a consumer might update a ticket in the ticketing system with the data from the pull request.

-## Create a Knative Service
+## Create a consumer (Knative service)

-To verify that `PingSource` is working, create a simple Knative Service that dumps incoming messages to its log.
+To create a consumer, and verify that `PingSource` is working, create a simple Knative service that receives CloudEvents and writes them to stdout.

 {{< tabs name="create-service" default="YAML" >}}
 {{% tab name="YAML" %}}
-Use following command to create the service from STDIN:
+Create the service from stdin by running:

 ```shell
 cat <<EOF | kubectl create -f -